German homeschooling family fail in asylum bid

 It said education includes the elimination of ignorance and the improvement of access to scientific and technical knowledge.

 The tribunal said there is no international right to homeschooling and the prosecution the family faced for keeping their children away from school did not amount to persecution.

 Home Education Foundation national director Barbara Smith says the family could be deported if Mr Schöneich's work visa is not renewed, and they would then be under threat in Germany of being fined, jailed or having their children removed.

-Next story in National: Nothing gained by charging skipper's widow, says father
+Next story in New Zealand: Nothing gained by charging skipper's widow, says father

 Copyright © 2012, Radio New Zealand